Australian Symbols: An Insight into the Nation’s Identity

 kangaroo

 Kangaroos are the largest marsupials in the world and are indigenous to Australia.
 They are culturally and spiritually significant to the Australian Aboriginal people for whom their meat is a staple source of protein.
-Kangaroo skin was used to craft water bags and their pelts for rugs and clothing.
-Almost every part of the animal is used for something, with hardly anything being thrown away.
+Craftsmen used kangaroo skin to make water bags, rugs, and clothing, ensuring almost every part of the animal served a purpose.

 The kangaroo is also a symbol of importance in Australian Aboriginal art.
 Generally, it indicates abundance and gratitude which is why it’s a lucky animal totem to possess.
 It appears as a logo for Tourism Australia, Australian Made and also for Qantas, the famous Australian Airline.